It’s easy to feel like you have too many clothes when your closet is overflowing and you can’t find anything to wear.

 If you have a certain type of job, you might feel pressured into wearing something completely different every day.
 Or someone has passed down an item of clothing and you feel pressured to keep it.

-Magazines, TV and even our friends put a lot of pressure on us to ‘keep up with the Jones’ or fit in with what’s trending at the moment.
+Magazines, the fashion industry and even our friends put a lot of pressure on us to ‘keep up with the Jones’ or fit in with what’s trending at the moment.
 This can mean we continuously buy new clothes to keep in fashion.

 You grew up with little